About Miniature Australian Shepherds

 Miniature Australian Shepherd to be registered with the National Stock Registry in 1968.

-Australian Shepherds and people eager to learn about the breed.
+Australian Shepherds and people were eager to learn about the breed.
 A lot of research was

-conducted to improve the confirmation of the Miniature Australian Shepherd.
+conducted to improve the conformation of the Miniature Australian Shepherd.
 Herding

 variety of livestock today.